admiral-shlork/nixostest/README.md

 ## Prerequisites

 See `fileSystems` config for the host and create necessary partitions.
+For existing partitions, make sure to update `fileSystems` to reflect how storage is set up.

 ## Installation